spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     Before moving on let's look at our configuration a little bit.
     The `@EnableBatchProcessing` annotation enables Spring Batch features and provide a base configuration for setting up batch jobs.
     The `@EnableTask` annotation sets up a TaskRepository which stores information about the task execution such as the start and end time of the task and the exit code.
     In the configuration above we see that our `ItemReader` bean is an instance of `JsonItemReader`.
-The `JsonItemReader` will read the contents of a resource and unmarshall the Json data into Usage objects.
+The `JsonItemReader` will read the contents of a resource and unmarshall the JSON data into Usage objects.
 The `JsonItemReader` is one of the `ItemReader`s provided by Spring Batch.
     We also see that our `ItemWriter` bean is an instance of `JdbcBatchItemWriter`.
 The `JdbcBatchItemWriter` will write the results to our database.
 The `JdbcBatchItemWriter` is one of the `ItemWriter`s provided by Spring Batch.
     And the `ItemProcessor` is our very own `BillProcessor`.
 To make life easier notice that all the beans that use Spring Batch provided classes (`Job`, `Step`, `ItemReader`, `ItemWriter`) are being built using builders provided by Spring Batch.